mandrasch/austrian-web-dev-companies/README.md

 ## Why?

 I like sites such as https://devjobs.at/teams/search, but I think they can be improved with a more "stack-focused" user interface for web developers.
 Since I wanted to learn the new $state system of Svelte v5 anyway, I started by implementing this.
+One of the goals is to show how simple a reactive user interface can be implemented with Svelte.

 ## Data sources